 - Attempts to harm yourself or your baby

-If you, your spouse or family member is struggling with any of these issues after the birth of a child, please seek help from a skilled therapist who has experience with postpartum depression and marital counseling.
+If you, your spouse, or a family member is struggling with any of these issues after the birth of a child, please seek help from a skilled therapist who has experience with postpartum depression and marital counseling.
 Contact the Great Lakes Psychology Group today to schedule a confidential appointment online, 24 hours a day, 7 days a week.